-LIBRARY
+COLLEGE LIBRARY

 Before 1908, the library was immediately back of the Chapel in the main building of the College.
 In 1908 a new building was erected with funds given by Mr. Andrew Carnegie and by other friends of the College.
 In 1921, the Carnegie Corporation gave an additional \$25,000, which was used in erecting a larger stack room.
-The rapid growth of the College made it necessary to enlarge the stack room again, and to provide additional reading-room accommodations.
-With an appropriation from the State of Virginia the old building was enlarged in 1929, at a cost of \$120,000, by the erection of a three-story structure between the former reading-room and the stack room.
-The library now has a capacity of about 350,000 volumes and reading-room accommodations for 450 students.
+The rapid growth of the College made it necessary to enlarge the stack room again, and to provide additional reading room accommodations.
+With an appropriation from the State of Virginia the old building was enlarged in 1929, at a cost of \$120,000, by the erection of a threestory structure between the former reading room and the stack room.
+The library now has a capacity of about 350,000 volumes and reading room accommodations for 450 students.
 At the north end of the stack room, cataloging and office rooms were erected.
 The basement of the new three-story structure was constructed so that it might be used in the future as an additional stack room.
-The new reading-room on the first floor connects with the old reading-room.
-A fund of \$20,000 was given by Mr. William Lawrence Saunders and Jennie Morton Saunders, to furnish this room suitably in memory of their uncle, Robert Saunders, former president of the College.
-The second floor is divided into two rooms, one of which is an additional readingroom used for special collections of reserved books; and the other has been suitably equipped for the classes in Library Science.
-On the third floor is the library of the School of Jurisprudence containing over 11,000 volumes.
-The library has at this time about 120,000 books, and an unusually valuable collection of rare books and manuscripts.
+The new reading room on the first floor connects with the old reading room.
+A fund of \$20,000 was given by Mr. William Lawrence

+Saunders and Jennie Morton Saunders, to furnish this room suitably in memory of their uncle, Robert Saunders, former president of the College.
+The second floor is divided into two rooms, one of which is an additional reading room used for periodicals and special collections of reserved books; and the other has been suitably equipped for the classes in Library Science.
+On the third floor is the library of the School of Jurisprudence containing over 10,000 volumes.
+The library has at this time about 110,000 books, and an unusually valuable collection of rare books and manuscripts.
 The most valuable books and manuscripts, together with the non-current College records, are kept in a new concrete vault, built for this purpose.
 The collection of manuscripts is constantly receiving valuable accessions through gifts from the many friends of the College.
 The books are classified according to the Dewey decimal system.
 A dictionary card catalog, kept up to date by the use of the printed cards of the Library of Congress, makes the resources of the library available.
 About 7,500 books are added to the library annually.
 The number of current periodicals regularly received is 700.

-On the walls of the new reading-rooms are hung portraits of distinguished alumni, eminent Virginians, and benefactors of the College.
+On the walls of the new reading rooms are hung portraits of distinguished alumni, eminent Virginians, and benefactors of the College.
+The portraits in this room constitute one of the most valuable collections of early original portraits in the United States.

-Students are encouraged to consult books not only in the reading-rooms but also in the stack room, to which they are admitted at all times without any formality.
-As the library is conducted in accordance with the principles of the honor system, any dishonorable practice on the part of a student will be referred to the men's honor council or to the women's honor council.
+Students are encouraged to consult books not only in the reading rooms but also in the stack room, to which they are admitted at all times without any formality.
+As the library is conducted according to the honor system, any dishonorable practice on the part of a student will be referred to the men's honor council or to the women's honor council.
 The library is open every day in the year from 8:30 to midnight, except Sunday, when the hours are from 2 p. m. until midnight.